 There’s a clear argument for each.
 Then there’s the option of doing both; investing in a managed fund as well as hand-picking companies to create your own personal investment portfolio.

-Craigs offers the Craigs KiwiSaver Scheme, which lets individual investors invest in a mix of shares and funds, making it different to any other KiwiSaver provider.
+The Craigs KiwiSaver Scheme lets individual investors select a mix of shares and funds, making it different to other KiwiSaver providers.

-“Members can choose the investments in their own KiwiSaver portfolio from more than 160 individual shares and funds.
+“Members can choose the investments in their own KiwiSaver portfolio from more than 190 individual shares and funds.
 That gives them the best of both worlds”, says Lister.
-“It means you can have your cake and eat it too.
+“It means you can have your cake and eat it too."

 The investment options offered are selected by Craigs’ research team and an investment committee of specialists.